Delicious Greek Salad Dressing That You Must Have in Your Fridge (+ 7 Tasty Variations)

 Since Greek yogurt can have quite a bland taste, and is not as pungent as mustard, it might be the best alternative if you are looking to add consistency and texture to the dressing without really changing the taste of your ingredients.

-Greek Salad Dressing with Onion Powder
+3. Greek Salad Dressing with Onion Powder

-One more interesting alternative, to add an extra touch of flavor to your salad.
+One more interesting alternative, is to add an extra touch of flavor to your salad.
 This is a good condiment (really handy in every kitchen), especially good when you are using this dressing to season any salad… that is not a Greek salad!

-Greek Salad Dressing with Chilli Flakes
+4. Greek Salad Dressing with Chilli Flakes (Boukovo)

 Apart from a few recipes, which are arguably of Greek origin rather than Cretan, the food on the island is not as spicy as you might expect after all those years of Turkish domination…

-Greek Salad Dressing Recipe
+6. Greek Salad Dressing with Tahini

-Delicious Greek Salad Dressing
+7. Greek Salad Dressing with Capers & Anchovies

 Ingredients

-- 1 cup of Extra Virgin olive oil
+- 1 cup olive oil extra virgin

-- 3 tbsp. of red wine vinegar
+- 3 tbsp red wine vinegar

-- ½ tbsp. of fresh lemon juice
+- ½ tbsp fresh lemon juice

-- 2 of finely chopped garlic cloves
+- 2 garlic cloves minced

-- ½ tsp. of dried basil
+- ½ tsp dried basil

-- 1 tsp. of dry oregano
+- 1 tsp dry oregano

 Instructions